SHRI YOGIRAJ SARKAR GODARIWALE

 The day must dawn tearing the curtains of darkness.
 And, the torrent must flow blasting the heart of rocks.”

-HE wrote many scriptures in Persian and Urdu that fortified the eternal truth, “GOD is immanent in all the beings- from a grain of Sand to the presence in the living beings”.
-HIS literatures spread the message of mutual love and advocate the masses to free one’s soul from all the evils – falsehood, Greed and Deceit; to embrace the eternal bliss.
+A profound scholar and a spiritual Guru, the Holy Saint authored numerous scriptures in Persian and Urdu, reinforcing the eternal truth, “GOD is immanent in all the beings- from a grain of Sand to the presence in the living beings”.
+His literature carried the message of universal love, urging humanity to liberate the soul from falsehood, greed, and deceit and instead embrace the eternal bliss of divine realization.

 “Man is blessed with happiness when he has dedicated himself with heart and soul at the Holy Lotus feet of his Spiritual Master and serves HIM with selfless devotion”